Last updated: June 23, 2026

 The 3 Simulator Settings Beginners Should Change Before Practicing

-To prevent developing bad habits and ensure your practice translates to real profits, do not use a simulator’s default settings.
+To prevent developing bad habits and help your practice translate to realistic conditions, do not use a simulator's default settings.
 Modify these three options immediately before your first simulation trade:

 1. Adjust Starting Capital to Your Realistic Balance